kenlukas/teractf/Lunch_and_Learns/May_2025/General-BinarySearch/README.md

 Connection to atlas.picoctf.net closed.
 ```

 And here's the script that will work with it.
+The script expects (pun intended) that you've logged in once before to handle questions about storing

 ```python
 #!/usr/bin/env python3